kbirk/esper/README.md

 ### VertexBuffers

-Vertex buffers store vertex attribute information.
+An `esper.VertexBuffer` is used to store vertex attribute information.
 Common attributes include positions, normals, texture coordinates, skeletal animation joint ids and skinning weights.
-They can be stored in separate buffers, single buffers accessed at offsets, or interleaved with each other to take advantage of cache locality (recommended).
+Attributes can be stored in separate isolated buffers or together in a single buffer either accessed at offsets or interleaved with each other to take advantage of cache locality (recommended).

     // Create separate vertex buffers for each attributes. var positionBuffer = new esper.VertexBuffer( positions, {
+        0: {
             size: 3,
             type: 'FLOAT'
+        }
     });
     var normalBuffer = new esper.VertexBuffer( normals, {
+        1: {
             size: 3,
             type: 'FLOAT'
+        }
     });
     var uvBuffer = new esper.VertexBuffer( uvs, {
+        2: {
             size: 2,
             type: 'FLOAT'
+        }
     });

     // Create interleaved buffer from an existing Array or Float32Array.